Artist collaboration: Unni Toivola

 Toivolas artistry has its foundation in painting, but has recently explored and branched to textiles and sculpture as well, where her unique expression is recognizable cross media.
 Toivolas artistic approach is best described as process-based, where the process and curiosity drives her forward and which significantly appears in her end-results – where repetition and disassembled of artworks lead to new motives.

-For Fine Little Day, Unni Toivola has made two poster motifs, a photo of a ceramic sculpture and a painted art work, in a limited edition of 200.
+For Fine Little Day, Unni Toivola has made three poster motifs, a photo of a ceramic sculpture and two of a painted art work.

 See more of Unni’s work here.

 UNNI TOIVOLA x FLD

 Your working method, do you work with sketches or just intuitively?